• Facebook

 This is the easiest recipe for Instant Pot chicken and rice soup, just dump everything into the pressure cooker!
 White rice gives the broth a creamy texture, plus there's tender chicken breast and veggies to make the soup even more satisfying.

-This recipe was originally published in Feb 2021 and updated on Nov 16, 2022
+This recipe was originally published in Feb 2021 and updated in Nov 2023

 • Author: Jenny Meier | Kitchen Skip blog